Please join us at these quarterly gatherings for connection, learning, project support, free lunch and fun.

 Meet the Funders

-A variety of funders -- including Meyer Memorial Trust, the Spirit Mountain Community Fund, and others that we'll announce as they confirm -- will join us to share their priorities and processes.
+Gray Family Foundation, Meyer Memorial Trust, Oregon Community Foundation, Spirit Mountain Community Fund and West Multnomah Soil & Water Conservation District will join us to share their priorities and processes.
 Project leaders will have a chance to speak to funders directly about their collaborative projects.

 SUMMER 2017: Tuesday, June 6